-Is it a matter of genes?
+Is being left-handed a matter of genes?

 There are people who are born left-handed and others who make use of both hands.
-For an unexplained reason, until now the phenomenon occurs more often in boys.
+For an unexplained reason, until now, the phenomenon occurs more often in boys.

 “the LRRTM1 gene holds an important role in determining the brain areas that guide specific functions.
 In left-handers, the left brain controls emotions and the right brain is responsible for speech.
 In right-handers, these are vice versa.”

 The outstanding talents of left-handers

-Moreover, many left-handed people have excellent memory and mathematical perception, which pushes them to engage in science and their accomplishments remain on the pages of history as great scientists.
+Moreover, many left-handed people have an excellent memory and mathematical perception, which pushes them to engage in science and their accomplishments remain on the pages of history as great scientists.
 It is noteworthy that many left-handers have profound metaphysical concerns and a highly developed intuition.

-In addition, three out of five children whose IQ exceeds 130% are left-handed!
-Also it is noted that left-handers often reach the top of professional success faster than their colleagues.
+In addition, three out of five children whose IQ exceeds 130 are left-handed!
+Also, it is noted that left-handers often reach the top of professional success faster than their colleagues.

 The negative aspects of being left-handed

-During a discussion they do not express their feelings nor reveal their opinion easily.
-Also they are easily hurt by criticism that is why they often avoid saying publicly what they think.
+During a discussion, they do not express their feelings nor reveal their opinion easily.
+Also, they are easily hurt by criticism that is why they often avoid saying publicly what they think.

 “Left-handed people hesitate.
 We know that the left side of their body receives commands from the right hemisphere of the brain.
 This is the side that controls the negative aspects of emotion.
 We have examined 46 left- and 66 right-handers.
-The first ones gave us responses such as: I can’t stand critics, I worry about mistakes etc. It were obviously pessimistic messages.”
+The first ones gave us responses such as I can’t stand critics, I worry about mistakes, etc. These were obviously pessimistic messages.”

-Copyright © 2017 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.